ANIMAL WELFARE: What We Do

 10. We encourage dog and cat owners to clean up after their animals (and other people's if necessary)

-11. We take in (very few) cats, and try to find local solutions for those in need of food and care
+11. We try to help street cats, by working on local solutions for those in need of food and care

-13. We inform the people who have contacted us about the relevant laws which govern the situation, what action we have taken (or why we have been unable to do anything), and what the outcome has been (if any)
+14. We inform the people who have contacted us about animals in need so that they understand the relevant laws which govern the situation; we explain what action we have taken (or why we have been unable to do anything), and what the outcome has been (if any)

 Rescued puppy examined by Vet Dr. Mirej, February 2018.
 Photo: Vivian Grisogono

 As there is no Animal Shelter for unwanted dogs or cats on the island, we are very limited in what we can do.
 However, the revised Law on Animal Protection (Zakon o zaštiti životinja NN 102 /2017) which came into force in October 2017 has made a difference: local authorities are now obliged to take greater action for animal welfare.
-This has helped the work of Charities like ours, but much remains to be done, so please support us, in whatever way you can!
+This has helped the work of Charities like ours.
+In particular, we have benefited from the excellent services provided by the Bestie Foundation which is responsible for the Animalis Centrum Animal Shelter in Kaštel Sućurac.
+Much remains to be done, so please support us, in whatever way you can!
+In 2024 a special appeal is being launched in aid of the Bestie Foundation:

 You are here: Home For the common good ANIMAL WELFARE: What We Do